Hidden Gems: Free County & City RV Parks

 By: Sue Ann Jaffarian

 Whether you stay there or not, most RVers know about the availability of Walmart and Cracker Barrel parking lots, truck stops, and rest areas in certain states for free overnights.
-In 2020, at the beginning of COVID, I stumbled upon a whole new-to-me set of camping gems — free city and county RV parks.
+Recently, I stumbled upon a whole new-to-me set of camping gems — free city and county RV parks.
 Yes, I said FREE.

 Overview of Free County & City RV Parks